 Try not to dominate the meeting.
 This should be a time for your employees to open up and discuss development objectives and opportunities that are on their minds.
 If your company doesn’t hold regular performance discussions, employees might be rigid and uncommunicative at first, but in time, employees will begin to develop familiarity with their managers, as well as the confidence to speak their minds.
 Don’t accommodate single-word responses to questions.

 Don’t cut employees off and always ask them to elaborate.
 This will encourage transparency and authenticity in the workplace.

 You can read about some real-life examples of how not to approach a personal development review or construct personal development plans on our blog.

 8. You Don’t Follow Up

 If development opportunities are raised once a year and not tracked or followed up on, everyone involved will quickly become disillusioned.
 Once you have strengths and skills in place that need to be improved upon, be clear and concise about what will happen in the coming months.
 What training will you offer?
 What tools will you source?
 Write down what will happen by when and keep revisiting these plans.
 Importantly, you should also organise a follow-up meeting so managers, HR and employees can all keep up to date with and motivated towards continual development.

 Clear Review is an online continuous performance management software system that improves employee performance and facilitates year-round performance and development discussions.
-To find out what we can do for your business, get in touch with Clear Review today.
+To find out more, book a free demo of Clear Review today.